Vermont Luxury Homes

 In today’s real estate market, that translates into an abundance of historic luxury homes, as well as a robust inventory of more modern high-end properties.

 “Most of the luxury market in Burlington is on the lakefront,” notes Brian Boardman, owner, and REALTOR of Coldwell Banker Hickok & Boardman Realty.
 The Hill Section offers luxury homes with views of the lake, while people who want land and privacy often turn to Charlotte or Shelburne to find the perfect property, he notes.

-In Burlington’s exclusive South Cove neighborhood, where properties frequently sell in the $1 million range, residents enjoy a private beach on Lake Champlain and easy access to the city’s famed bike path.
+In the exclusive South Cove neighborhood in the South End of Burlington, where properties frequently sell in the $1 million range, residents enjoy a private beach on Lake Champlain and easy access to the city’s famed bike path.

 South Cove's developments began in the mid-1900's and were once the site of the estate of Dr. William Seward Webb and his wife Lila Vanderbilt Webb, who later built Shelburne Farms.
 Because of this, the neighborhood offers a wider range of architectural styles than is found in many other Burlington neighborhoods, from Contemporary homes to Adirondack-style residences.

 The Hill Section ranks high among Burlington luxury-home buyers.
 With its leafy, quiet streets boasting lake and mountain views, the neighborhood tends to offer an older housing stock than South Cove, including grand Victorian houses and brick Colonials.